tgve/app/Python/README.md

 ## Serving the app via Python (using Flask)

 Flask is a Python web application framework.
-The script [serve.sh](./serve.sh) and related Docker file document how to serve TGVE as a Flask app.
+The script [serve.sh](./serve.sh) and related [Dockerfile](../Dockerfile.Python) document how to serve TGVE as a Flask app.

-**TODO** Incorporate the following information into the existing scripts:
+**TODO** Merge following information into existing scripts:

 1. build the front-end:
 `git clone https://github.com/tgve/app && cde app && yarn && yarn run tgver` notice here we run a little script to edit the React `homepage` in `package.json` when we build the app.